AOrps/rebxlance/README.md

 * I simply piped the executable through lolcat.
 Text will not show up in rainbow colors.

 ## Limitations
-* Does not have all the stocks, it has the base ones.
-Take a look into the **/src/rebalance_logic.rs** under the sector_category to see which ones the base has.
-Edit as you see fit.
+* Does not have all the stocks, and the stocks for the sectors is hard-coded for performance reasons.
+Some code could be considered needlessly repetitive / verbose.

 * Uses a basic portfolio rebalancing technique.
 It may not yield the top or smartest rebalancing method. **~ Greedy and Simple Approach**

-* Optimized for Speed for quick results.
-Thus code may seem repetitive and verbose. **Better way to code this, for sure**

-* Will not even begin to rebalance non-Index ETFs/Stocks. **Use Index _noobs_**
+* Will not even begin to rebalance non-Index ETFs/Stocks. **Use Index**

 ## Author